AllenDowney/ExercisesInC/homeworks/homework03.md

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

-3) What is the difference between "memory" and "storage" as defined in Think OS?
+3) What is the difference between "memory" and "storage" as defined in *Think OS*?

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?